ooker777/docs-1/docs/Plugin/Example/Configuration example.md

 ### Quick installation tutorial

-1. Click on:[^1]
+1. Click on:
-    - If you want to use Github Pages : [use this template](https://github.com/ObsidianPublisher/template-gh-pages/generate)
+    - If you want to use Github Pages: [use this template](https://github.com/ObsidianPublisher/template-gh-pages/generate)
-    - If you want to use Netlify : [use this template](https://github.com/ObsidianPublisher/template-netlify-vercel/generate)
+    - If you want to use Netlify or Vercel: [use this template](https://github.com/ObsidianPublisher/template-netlify-vercel/generate)
-2. Use the name of your choice
+1. Use the name of your choice
-3. Set and edit the `mkdocs.yml` in the root of the repository.
+1. Set and edit the `mkdocs.yml` in the root of the repository.

 ### Plugin configuration

+🆕**Obsidian Publisher 6.1.0** : You can load the settings from the preset using the button "Preset" and selecting `mkdocs` in the selector!

 The majority of the settings are optional and help you to manage your repository.